 1. Crazy Schedule:

-Has your family and homeschool schedule have you feeling like you don’t know if you are coming and going?
+Does your family and homeschool schedule have you feeling like you don’t know if you are coming and going?
 Maybe your schedule got thrown for a loop due to a new baby or change in job shifts?

 2. Too Many Hats: